 - Cameras (to document the event)

 Arrange how the trash will be removed from the site

 Once you’ve collected the trash, you’ll need to ensure it can be removed and disposed of responsibly.
 Can you arrange collection via garbage trucks?
 Is there a recycling system in your area?
 Will your local government help?

-DURING THE CLEAN-UP
+DURING THE beach CLEANUP